-Both Oklahoma and Texas enter this weekend's Red River Showdown (or Rivalry or Shootout) each in control of their own destiny to make the College Football Playoff.
+Both Oklahoma and Texas enter this weekend's Red River Showdown (or Rivalry or Shootout) both tied for first place in the Big 12.
 But does that really matter?
 These two teams want to proverbially jab a thumb in each other's eyes every year — rankings be damned.

 With that line of thinking in mind, here are the five nastiest games in the history of this rivalry.
 (Note: All of these games were played in Dallas.)